vbuch/node-signpdf/CONTRIBUTING.md

 - `$ yarn workspace @signpdf/signpdf add node-forge -D` adds a `node-forge` as a dev dependency of `@signpdf/signpdf`
 - `$ yarn workspace @signpdf/signpdf add @signpdf/some-new-subpackage@* -D` adds a `@signpdf/some-new-subpackage` as a dev dependency of `@signpdf/signpdf`.
 Note the `@*` version specifier.
+- `$ npm publish --access public` is needed the first time a package get published as our packages are scoped and that is private by default.
+See: https://bit.ly/47ScKPF

 ## Contributors